-Pursuant to Paragraph A.1.1 of the CG Code, the Board should meet regularly for at least four times a year.
+Pursuant to code provision A.1.1 (now C.5.1) of the CG Code, the Board should meet regularly for at least four times a year.
 Special meetings of the Board will be convened if the situation requires so.
-During the year ended 31 December 2020, the Board convened a total of eight Board meetings (exclusive of meetings of Board committees held during the year) and one general meeting, i.e. the annual general meeting.
-The individual attendance record of the Directors at board meetings and general meeting of the Company is tabulated as follows:
+During the year ended 31 December 2021, the Board convened a total of six Board meetings (exclusive of meetings of Board committees held during the year) and one general meeting, i.e. the annual general meeting.
+The individual attendance record of the Directors (except Mr. Cheng Li-Yen who was appointed on 16 March 2022) at board meetings and general meeting of the Company is tabulated as follows: